The world's largest website

 in the traditional manner, that I would tell you about a

-asked if I would visit his plant and report on the plant's welding
+asked if I would visit his plant and report on the plant's weld

 issues.
-He told me that some of his customers were complaining
+The owner told me that some of his customers were complaining

 that the carbon steel welded flanges were falling of the

-exhausts during delivery to the auto parts suppliers.
+exhausts.
+This sometimes occurred during delivery of the exhausts to the auto parts suppliers.

 I arrived at the exhaust manufacturing plant just before

 lunch.
-Like many automotive companies, the plant was too cheap tp pay $8 an hour for a receptionist.
+Like many automotive companies, the plant was too cheap to pay $7 an hour for a receptionist.
 I waited 30 minutes in the lobby and no one answered the phone.
 To get access to the plant, I walked around to the

-back door.
-I entered the plant in the middle of the busy weld shop and my
+I entered the plant in the middle of the busy weld shop, and my

 weld senses went immediately on high alert.
 The "MIG weld